 Choose people that you feel comfortable being vulnerable with, who will maintain confidentiality, and that you can trust with your raw emotions.
 These people will understand that you have been through all the considerations in your head and do not feel a need to complicate your thoughts with their own opinions.
 Rather, they consider it an honor to be trusted with the intimate details of your lives and their humility is apparent.
 They are quietly supportive, encouraging, and provide you with a safe place where you can let it all out without reservation.

 Friends, we know this can be one of the toughest obstacles to overcome when you’re deciding what to do with your embryos.
 We’ve encountered this in our own journey, and actually, we’re still experiencing it to some degree.
 We expect it will continue as we expand our family further.

 The opinions, concerns, and thoughts of well-meaning friends and family can be overwhelming and can easily cloud your thinking, leading to doubt, fear, and discouragement.
 In order to move forward with your decision to have more children, you will have to tune into God and yourselves and tune out the rest.
 In fact, Scott and I have consistently put all these points to practice in our own lives, allowing us to proceed forward with confidence.
-If you need more support and encouragement as you walk out your life with your embryos, we warmly invite you to join our email list and become part of our private FB community so you can interact with other parents just like you.
+If you need more support and encouragement as you walk out your life with your embryos, we warmly invite you to become part of our private FB community so you can interact with other parents just like you.